 - Enterprise value is market capitalization (share price times shares outstanding) plus total debt and minority interests, minus cash.

-- Unlevered cash flow is free cash flow with interest paid on outstanding debt added back in.
+- Unlevered free cash flow isfree cash flow with interest paid on outstanding debt added back in.

 The ratio of these two statistics provides a valuation metric that takes into consideration all providers of capital -- both stockholders and bondholders.

 But you invest in common stock, so why should you care about bondholders?
-Ask Lehman Brothers investors why.
+Ask Lehman Brothers investors.
 When a company earns money, it has to take care of bondholders before you, the common shareholder, get a dime.
-Focusing solely on profits and equity can be misleading.
+Focusing solely on profits in relation to equity can be dangerously misleading.